jhderojasUVa/vimond/README.md

 You can use it by the usual require way.

 Finished file cache (exercise 12), but not tested.
 It's easy to see the way I have used.

+My idea of doing by event emmiters is very complex but it can be done... maybe it will be a great idea to do it too :)